padogrid/hazelcast-3-app-pado/README.md

 ## NW Demo

 For our demo, let's import the NW sample data included in the Pado distribution into Hazelcast.
-To import data in CSV files, you need to generate schema files.
-Pado provides the `generate_schema` command that auto-generates schema files based on CSV file contents.
+To import data in CSV files, you need to first generate schema files.
+Pado provides the `generate_schema` command which auto-generates schema files based on CSV file contents.
 Once you have schema files ready, then you can generate Hazelcast `VersionedPortable` classes by executing the `generate_versioned_portable` command.

 1. Change directory to the `pado` directory and copy the NW CSV files to the import directory.